earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-002-package-and-repo-architecture/T002-modularity-principles.md

 ## Executive Summary

-This document establishes the **modularity principles and boundaries** for the `vibe-dev-kit` repository's framework packages.
+This document establishes the **modularity principles and boundaries** for the `ai-dev-kit` repository's framework packages.
 It defines what "modular" means for this dev-kit, establishes clear boundaries between packages, documents copy vs reference patterns, and defines dependency rules.

 **Key Principles:**
 - **Standalone First:** Each package must be usable independently